mas-bandwidth/netcode/README.md

 This is an open source project.
 Please help if you can:

-Some ideas for things people can do to help:

 * Provide feedback on the reference implementation
 * Study the code, and look for flaws and weaknesses
 * Implement additional tests.
 Find ways to break the code!